Updated December 2025

 How to Get Rid of Period Cramps

-- Taking over-the-counter pain medication such as Motrin
+- Taking over-the-counter pain medications such as Motrin.

-- Placing a hot water bottle over the abdomen
+- Holding a hot water bottle over your abdomen

 - Exercising